-If you own a home, then you know that there are numerous repairs and maintenance that you need to stay up to date with.
+If you own a home, then you know that there are numerous repairs and maintenance tasks that you need to stay up to date with.
 There are some things that, if you let them go, they will become more of a bother in the long run.
-They can also become more expensive to fix the longer that you ignore the problem.
 Your foundation is one of those areas that is exceedingly important to check regularly so that you can fix problems when they are small rather than letting them become worse and more expensive.
-If you want to safeguard your foundation against these costly bills, you should have several things checked and repaired regularly.
+If you want to safeguard your foundation against these costly bills, you should have it checked and repaired regularly.

 Why Check for Foundation Cracks?

 If there is a foundation crack repair that needs to be made, foundation crack detection is one of the most important things that you can do.
 Without foundation crack detection, it’s possible that a small basement cement crack could go for years without being noticed.
 When a foundation crack repair is never done, it can get bigger and cause other problems.